|

 radicals, a byproduct of the body's metabolic processes.
 Free radicals are

-years by Andrew W. Saul.
+Now back to the top of the page?
 Andrew Saul is the author of the books FIRE

 YOUR DOCTOR!
 How to be Independently Healthy (reader reviews at